Symphony No. 6 (Bruckner): Revisions and editions

 This is the only Bruckner symphony exempt from any revisions by the composer.
-(The Fifth, Sixth and Seventh represent Bruckner's period of confidence as a composer and, along with the unfinished Ninth, are as a group the symphonies he did not extensively revise.)
+The Fifth, Sixth and Seventh represent Bruckner's period of confidence as a composer and, along with the unfinished Ninth, are as a group the symphonies he did not extensively revise.

 The Sixth was first published in 1899, a task overseen by former Bruckner pupil Cyrill Hynais.
 This edition did encompass a few minute changes from Bruckner's original, including the repetition of the second half of the Trio in the third movement.

 The next edition appeared only in 1935, from Robert Haas under Internationale Bruckner-Gesellschaft auspices.
 In 1952 Leopold Nowak, who took over Haas's job, published an edition that was a replicate of Bruckner's 1881 original score.
-In 1986 the IBG issued an “audit” of the efforts of Hynais, Haas and Nowak, and in 1997 it republished the Nowak.
-Another edition has been issued by par Benjamin-Gunnar Cohrs for the Anton Bruckner Urtext Gesamtausgabe in 2015.
+In 1986 the IBG issued an "audit" of the efforts of Hynais, Haas and Nowak, and in 1997 it republished the Nowak.

+Another edition has been issued by Benjamin-Gunnar Cohrs for the Anton Bruckner Urtext Gesamtausgabe in 2015.

 The version of the Sixth performed under the direction of Mahler for the 1899 premiere was never published; Mahler had made substantial changes to the whole score before that performance, of course unsanctioned by the deceased Bruckner.
 There exists also an inauthentic edition by Franz Schalk.